-To start the signup process, you can go on Investart and click the big green Sign Up button on the top right corner.
-Then, you will have to choose whether you want a Demo or a Real account.
+To start the signup process, you can go to Investart and click the big green Sign Up button on the top right corner.
+Then, you must choose whether you want a Demo or a Real account.

 The first step is to choose a username and a password.
 Then, you will have to verify your ID.
 The verification can be done with your passport or your national ID.

 The verification was not smooth at all for me.
 I tried to do it from my computer with my webcam (full HD), and it never worked.
-After 10 tries, I gave up and switched to my phone, and it worked directly.
+After ten tries, I gave up and switched to my phone, which worked directly.
 So, I would encourage you to do the verification on your phone.
 But this means people on computers need to use two devices.

-After this, you will have to fill in your personal information and then your employer information.
+After this, you will have to fill in your personal information and then your employer’s information.

 Then, you will have to accept all the terms and conditions.
 And you will have to sign the documents digitally.
 The final step is to upload proof of residence.

 Then, you will be connected to your account.
 You will probably see a Demo portfolio on your account.
 But do not worry.
-This portfolio will be transformed into a Real (non-demo) portfolio once funding has been getting through.
+This portfolio will be transformed into a Real (non-demo) portfolio once funding has passed.

-The first time you log in to your account, you will also have to set up Two-Factor Authentication (2FA).
+The first time you log in to your account, you must set up Two-Factor Authentication (2FA).
 This is a great idea, and it will increase your security!

 Your Investart account will be instantly created.
-However, you will need to wait for the Interactive Brokers account itself to be created.
+However, you must wait for the Interactive Brokers account to be created.
 And this is a manual process at IB that can take one or two days.
 In my case, it took one working day to be created.
 In the meantime, you will have access to your account as a Demo account.

 You will then receive an email indicating that your account has been created, and you can deposit money on it.
-You have to do a bank transfer (directly to Interactive Brokers) to top up your portfolio.
+You must do a bank transfer (directly to Interactive Brokers) to top up your portfolio.

-I have funded my account with 2500 CHF, and it was invested the next day in my straightforward portfolio.
-I decided to invest in the CHSPI ETF (Swiss companies), which is part of my IB portfolio.
+I funded my account with 2500 CHF, which was invested the next day in my straightforward portfolio.
+I decided to invest in the CHSPI ETF (Swiss companies), part of my IB portfolio.

 Overall, the account creation process at Investart is okay but could be improved.
 Several things could be improved and cleaned up.
 For instance, the verification process on a computer camera should be improved.
 It would also be great if this would be faster.
 But since the main bottleneck is creating the IB account and the money transfer, Investart cannot do much on the speed side.

-Of course, we need to look at this service’s security if we invest any money through it.
+Of course, we need to look at this service’s security if we invest any money.

 From a technical standpoint, everything looks good with Investart.
-They are using good encryption levels on their website.
+They use good encryption levels on their website.
 And they are sharing good information on their website about security.
 They are also following FINMA compliance for their network infrastructure, which is always a good thing.

 One great thing is that Investart is forcing people with a real account to use a second-factor authentication!
 This is great since this adds a good layer of security.